sarahz2476/about-me/README.md

-sarah zhang
+Sarah Zhang
 sarahz2476@hstat.org
-high school of telecommunication of arts and technology i am a student in tele i am in period 4 sep test
+High School of Telecommunication of Arts and Technology I am a student in Tele
+I am in period 4 SEP
+Test